ISEAL-Community/iseal-core/README.md

 ## TODO

 - Repository
-  - Update links to final version (from alanorth to iseal GitHub)
   - Add more information and instructions to README.md
 - Schema
   - Remove combined "latLong" fields (they can be inferred from the separate fields)